brandonkim12/brandonkim12.github.io/_posts/2019-01-11-mechanics-of-materials-4.md

   **Under these circumstances the member will be permanently deformed so that the permanent set or strain in the member is** $PO'$. *If the member is statically indeterminate*, however, **removal of the external load will cause the support forces to respond to the elastic recovery CD.** Since these forces will constrain the member from full recovery, they will induce residual stresses in the member.

-  The Strategy to solve this kind of problems, the complete cycle of loading and then unloading of the member can be considered as the superposition of a positive load (loading) on a negative load (unloading).
+  To solve this kind of problems, the complete cycle of loading and then unloading of the member can be considered as the superposition of a positive load (loading) on a negative load (unloading).

 <br>